 For every new generation entering adult working life, the lack of patience while searching for a suitable solution (for example, a financial service) is increasing.
 Studies show that a young person that does not find an answer to their question on a specific web page within 10 seconds is likely to search elsewhere than continue to search on the current website.
 It is also likely that the same person would instead conduct business via the web page without human interaction, rather than make a phone call to ask what that same finance company can offer.
-We are in the hands of a totally new behaviour never seen in previous generations.
+We have never seen this in previous generations.
+We are in the hands of totally new behaviour.

 Current Software Acquisition Approach

 We are used to buying software on a license basis.
 It is common practice when it comes to purchasing access to software.
 We’re also used to paying an initial fee along with hourly fees for customisation, such as integrations and customer-specific functionality.
 In the early days, we actually paid per CPU-seconds used on mainframe systems.
 But for the last 30 years or so it has been standard to pay for a license.

 For the software vendor, this means a higher initial cash inflow, but the flipside is lower recurring revenue.
 For the customer, the situation is the opposite; he has a higher cost to acquire the initial license to get started, but in the longer term the recurring cost is lower.
 This might not be optimal for either party.
 And it is dependent on whether the customer opts towards higher opex (operational cost) or capex (capital investment).
 It is also dependent on the size of the customer and the ability to carry the upfront cost.